Enrique-Ruiz/Getting_Cleaning_Data/README.md

-This Read Me file describes the R file 'run_analysis.R' in detail, particularly how it meets the course requirements.
+This Read Me file describes the R file 'run_analysis.R' in detail, particularly how it meets the project requirements.

-Below are the course requirements, in order.
+Below are the project requirements, in order.
 The code in 'run_analysis.R also follows these steps in order and have been commented accordingly.

 1. Merge the training and test sets into one data set